Boston-University-Microbiome-Initiative/BUfqdump/README.md

 2. Prefetch all SRAs
 3. Chunks SRAs into groups and submits to the multithreaded [fasterq-dump](https://github.com/ncbi/sra-tools/wiki/HowTo:-fasterq-dump)

-Highly recommend [executing this command](https://www.biostars.org/p/159950/#160125) which will have NCBI download files to /tmp instead of your home directory
+Highly recommend [executing this command](https://www.biostars.org/p/159950/#160125) which will have NCBI download temporary files to `/scratch` instead of your home directory

 ```bash
 echo '/repository/user/main/public/root = "/scratch"' >> $HOME/.ncbi/user-settings.mkfg